Manuel Pinho

+As minister, Pinho's main focus was to promote renewable energies generation in Portugal and, according to himself, after being hired by Columbia University he also lectured at 6 other universities in the US, China and Australia.

 He is also remembered in Portuguese popular culture for an outburst in 2009 in the Portuguese Parliament that forced his resignation and was reported by mainstream media worldwide.

 Education and early career (1975-1994)

 Pinho was born in Lisbon in 1954 and graduated from the Technical University of Lisbon in 1975.
 He obtained a Doctorat de Spécialité (3e cycle) in economics at the Université Paris X Nanterre in 1982, which he holds as equivalent to a Ph.D.
 He returned to Portugal to teach at the Technical University of Lisbon and the Catholic University of Portugal; and in 1985 went to work as a staff economist at the International Monetary Fund in Washington, D.C.
 He returned to Portugal in 1988 to become a management-level banker at the Portuguese subsidiaries of Manufacturers Hanover and Credit Lyonnais.
 Between 1991 and 1994, Pinho was Director-General of the Portuguese Treasury and his tenure coincided with the second and final stage of the privatization of Banco Espírito Santo, which he joined right after he resigned from the Treasury in 1994.